dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 This is part of the effort to continue to clean up the resurrection_monitor

-This block is commented out s well.
+This block is commented out as well.
 This will be populated at the process level with another helper function (note all of these are also calclated at the aggregate level in main()):